FoodAndCode/workshop/log1_Pink_is_tasty.markdown

  * We'll add a lot of possibilities, not all are to be forced (especially not at once!) chosing among your tools will be one hell of a task.

+ * Adding the "phase out" when rect(0,0,width,height) with high transparency

 ## 3) Even stupid is already a bit intelligent
  * You did already the brain part : connecting the dots.
 Routing.
  * Routing, good way to test simple stuff.
 Direct expression.